Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 If bulk scheduling is central to your workflow, Hootsuite's CSV import gives it a slight edge.
 If you prefer a polished visual calendar experience, Sprout is the better pick.

 Want scheduling that actually adapts your content for each platform automatically?
-PostEverywhere's cross-posting engine reformats your posts for Instagram, LinkedIn, X, TikTok, YouTube, Facebook, and Threads — no manual adjustments needed.
+PostEverywhere's cross-posting engine reformats your posts for Instagram, LinkedIn, X, TikTok, YouTube, Facebook, Threads, and Pinterest — no manual adjustments needed.
 Start your free trial.

 Team Collaboration and Workflows